TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

   placeholders for new records are not displayed.

-- If you need to detect preview mode for versioning and workspaces you can read this variable:
+- If you need to detect preview mode for versioning and workspaces you can use the Context object.

-  - :code:`$GLOBALS['TSFE']->sys_page->versioningWorkspaceId`: Will tell you the
+  :code:`GeneralUtility::makeInstance(Context::class)->getPropertyFromAspect('workspace', 'id', 0);`
-    id of the workspace of the current backend user.
+  gives you the id of the workspace of the current backend user.
 Used for preview of workspaces.

 - Use these API functions for support of version previews in the
   frontend: